So the fake psychologist but real GP found a real psychologist by calling her mates.

 Today then the big day.
 My first session.
 Everything as I expected.
-A small cosy room in an old style office building in the city centre of Sydney.
+A small cosy room in an old style office building in the city centre of Melbourne.

 Two comfy chairs, small table, sofa along the wall and a desk.

-Jo the psychologist (BTW that’s not her real name) and I sit in the comfy arm chairs and it started with a question about me having to provide some background and info on why I am there.
+Jo the psychologist and I sit in the comfy arm chairs and it started with a question about me having to provide some background and info on why I am there.

 About 60min later we were pretty much done.
 I talked most of the time and Jo was listening attentively.
 Most of my story was where I come from, how I grew up, what I did in the last 40 years, what worries me.